IBM/PEMStandard-BDAwithB2Bi/docs/NextSteps.md

 This guide provided information to assist IBM and Business Partner sellers and technical sellers in demonstrating {{offering.name}}.
-Links to specific ELM topics were provided throughout this demonstration guide.
+Links to specific PEM topics were provided throughout this demonstration guide.
 Take the time to read the official <a href="https://www.ibm.com/docs/en/elm/7.0.3?topic=overview-elm" target="_blank">{{offering.name}} documentation</a> to learn the full capabilities of the offering.

-Note, similar demonstration of ELM for other industries are available on IBM Technology Zone <a href="https://techzone.ibm.com/collection/ai-applications-live-demos-collection#tab-2" target="_blank">here</a>.
+Note, similar demonstration of PEM are available on IBM Technology Zone <a href="https://techzone.ibm.com/collection/ai-applications-live-demos-collection#tab-2" target="_blank">here</a>.

 Finally, remember to complete the {{learningplan.name}} learning plan in either YourLearning (IBM employees) or learn.ibm.com (Business Partners).